 Weather in Montreal

 If there is a drawback in the whole idea of immigration to Montreal, it would be the weather.
 Unlike Toronto which at times enjoys warmer and balmier winters, Montreal winters can be extremely cold.
 But the efficient and very convenient metro system (linking the city from one end to the other) ensures you don’t spend too much time freezing outdoors.
 And if you happen to work in the downtown core, you’ll never need a jacket or boots since everything is connected underground!
 In fact, Montreal’s Underground City is just another reason to love the city.
 Connecting eleven different towers together and stretching across 32 km, the underground city has malls, offices, restaurants, metros, and even condo buildings!
-For those lucky enough to live nearby never have to brave the winter snow.
+Those lucky enough to live nearby never have to brave the winter snow.

 Education and Employment in Montreal